Learn how to use Kuba to securely run your applications with environment variables from cloud providers.

 The basic syntax for using Kuba is:

-kuba run -- <your-command> This will fetch all secrets defined in your kuba.yaml file and pass them as
+kuba run -- <your-application>This will fetch all secrets defined in your kuba.yaml file and pass them as

 environment variables to your command.
 By default, these secrets are merged with your current